 How often are the data uploaded?

-Walk In Centre data that is stored in the bracelet should be downloaded during a Walk In Centre visit every 30 days.
-If the wearer has internet / telephone line installed at home, the data will automatically be transferred twice a day providing the wearer is within the range of the base unit at the appointed times allocated.
+This will depend on how often the Instructing Party requires a report.
+Walk in Centre data that are stored in the bracelet should be downloaded during a Walk in Centre visit at least every 30 days.
+If the wireless base station is installed at home, the data will automatically be transferred twice a day providing the wearer is within the range of the base unit at the appointed times allocated.